Keirin: Overview

 Riders use brakeless fixed-gear bicycles.

 Races are typically 1.5 km long: 6 laps on a 250 m track, 4 laps on a 333 m track, or 4 laps on a 400 m track.
 Lots are drawn to determine starting positions for the sprint riders behind the pacer, which is usually a motorcycle, but can be a derny, electric bicycle or tandem bicycle.
 Riders must remain behind the pacer for 3 laps on a 250 m track.
 The pacer starts at 30 kph, gradually increasing to 50 kph by its final circuit.
-The pacer leaves the track 750 m before the end of the race (3 laps on a 250 m track).
+The pacer leaves the track 750 m —3 laps on a 250 m track— before the end of the race.
 The winner's finishing speed can exceed 70 kph.

 Competition keirin races are conducted over several rounds with one final.
 Some eliminated cyclists can try again in the repechages.

+Race track

+Keirin takes place on an in- or outdoors track, which is oval-shaped and divided into specific areas: